 4. AIA PROGRESS BILLING

-Named after the American Institute of Architects, this construction method is based in billing invoices the customer based on the percentage of work completed for that billing period.
+Named after the American Institute of Architects, this construction method is based on billing invoices to the customer based on the percentage of work completed for that billing period.
 This invoice generally consists of a signed summary sheet, followed by a schedule of values that details what’s been completed and billed to date.

-All documents sent to customers are considered an “application” for payment, because the recipient will have a chance to review, accept, of dispute the billed amount.
+All documents sent to customers are considered an “application” for payment, because the recipient will have a chance to review, accept, or dispute the billed amount.
 In case the recipient disagrees, they can send back redlines so that the contractor can revise and send the billing application again.

-Although it demands a big investment, an integration between an accounting software and construction payroll service can save a lot of time and help a business stay on top of the numerous variables of running a project-centered, decentralized business.
+Although it demands a big investment, an integration between an accounting software and construction payroll services can save a lot of time and help a business stay on top of the numerous variables of running a project-centered, decentralized business.